Return to the search form Return to your search results

 The University of Iceland does not provide or guarantee housing for students.
 On-campus housing is extremely limited so most students live off-campus.
 The Student Housing Office offers a limited supply of on-campus housing for students.
 The University of Iceland partners with Housing Anywhere where students can sign-up to an online searching and booking platform for booking accommodations.
 Registered students at the University of Iceland get priority access.
 Students can safely book their new room, offered by verified private landlords and outgoing students through Housing Anywhere.
 More information can be found on the University of Iceland's Housing web site.

+All students need a valid passport to participate in this program.
 If you do not have a passport, it is important that you apply for one as soon as possible to ensure you receive it before the program begins.
 US citizens can find more information about how to apply for a passport on the US Department of State’s website.

 Students with a valid passport should check the expiration date.
 Passports must be valid for at least 6 months AFTER the anticipated return to the US from studying abroad.
-If your passport is not valid for at least 6 months after your anticipated date of return to the US, you must renew your passport before applying for a visa or leaving the United States.US citizens can find more information about how to renew a passport on the US Department of State’s web site.
+If your passport is not valid for at least 6 months after your anticipated date of return to the US, you must renew your passport before applying for the visa you will need to enter your host country.

 Students will be responsible for paying many of their program costs through their University of Iowa U-Bill, while other costs will be out-of-pocket costs paid by the student directly to vendors before and after going abroad.
 Refer to the cost sheets below for details on the costs associated with this program.